Yale awarded the first Ph.D. degrees in the United States.

-A number of programs and departments at the Graduate School offer specific fields of study that you can select, however, not all of them require you to choose one when you submit your application.
+Some programs and departments at the Graduate School offer specific fields of study, however, not all of them require you to choose one when you submit your application.

 If you are applying to a program that does not require subfields, you may wish to indicate your interest in a specific field of study in your personal statement.